 Read Also: Google Pixel 6A Review

-And also these earbuds are IPX4 water and sweat-resistant.
-This feature makes them suitable for various activities, whether you’re hitting the gym, pounding the pavement, or engaging in any fitness regimen.
+Furthermore, these earbuds boast an IPX4 water and sweat-resistant rating.
+This feature makes them ideal for a wide range of activities, whether you’re hitting the gym, going for a run, or participating in any fitness routine

 Setup and Bluetooth